Virginia Whole Farm Planning for Beginners

 Southside and Eastern Virginia

-The VSU Small Farm Outreach Program is offering Beginning Farmer Program Workshops in 2018.
+The VSU Small Farm Outreach Program is offering Beginning Farmer Program Workshops in 2018-2019.
 The introductory workshops are designed for beginning farmers and ranchers to establish and sustain viable agricultural operations thorough whole farm planning programs.
-Instructors at VSU are very familiar with most agricultural education opportunities across Virginia and can show new farmers where to get the help they need for any farming enterprise.
+Other workshops address financial, technological, and other educational needs that beginning and experienced farmers alike may be interested.
+Instructors at VSU are very familiar with most agricultural education opportunities across Virginia and can show farmers where to get the help they need for any farming enterprise.

 Sharing Knowledge and Growing Community